 Although they are considered to be smaller parties within the Irish political system, each has the potential to grow if enough voters choose to support them.

-- the Green Party won two seats in Dáil Éireann and one in the Seanad
+- the Green Party won twelve seats in Dáil Éireann

-- the Social Democrats won three seats in the Dáil
+- the Social Democrats won six seats in the Dáil

-- Solidarity-People Before Profit won six in the Dáil
+- Solidarity-People Before Profit won five seats in the Dáil

 The Green Party